1998 Central Florida tornado outbreak: February 23 event

-Intercession City–Campbell–Poinciana–Kissimmee–Buenaventura Lakes–Lake Hart–Lake Mary Jane, Florida
+Kissimmee, Florida

 This devastating, long-tracked tornado was initially assigned an F4 rating, but NWS assessments later reduced this to high-end F3 intensity.
 The tornado began near Intercession City, only 8 mi southeast of Walt Disney World, and moved northeastward.
 It first did some minor damage to homes in the Campbell–Poinciana area.
 As it moved into Kissimmee, it leveled part of The Shops at Kissimmee shopping center and crossed the northern part of Lake Tohopekaliga.

 The tornado subsequently crossed U.S. Route 441 and reached its maximum intensity as it struck the Ponderosa Pines RV park.
 In the RV park, at least 10 people died and almost all of the 200 residences, including both RVs and mobile homes, were destroyed.
 Many of these residences had their frames thrown, stripped, and wrapped around trees.
 Many trees were snapped and uprooted as well.
 Nearby, the Morningside Acres mobile home park was devastated as well.
 Upon leaving the Ponderosa Pines and Morningside areas, the tornado heavily damaged homes next to a school in the Lakeside Estates subdivision of Buenaventura Lakes.

 After devastating the Kissimmee area, the tornado mostly impacted rural, swampy areas in Orange and Brevard counties, though it hit a few lakeside homes in Lake Hart and Lake Mary Jane.
 It lifted over the Tosohatchee Wildlife Management Area, 8 mi east-southeast of Christmas, west of Port St. John—just before the Great Outdoors RV Park, which, according to the NWS, was "one of the largest in the United States, housing 1,000 recreational vehicle lots."
 Along the entire path, 1,000 structures were damaged or destroyed, including several well-built homes that were nearly leveled.
 At least one new home, built of stucco and CBUs, was flattened except for its front entryway and part of a wall.